 By reducing droplet size at the source, subsea dispersant injection (SSDI) can reduce the amount of oil coming to the surface and will require less dispersants to break up the excess oil.
 Utilizing subsea dispersant injection is an efficient application method because it requires less dispersant to break up the oil (approximately 5 times less the amount of dispersant than aerial spraying), will help protect vulnerable surface resources, shorelines and wildlife instead of allowing the oil to spread out into large surface slicks.

 Following the Macondo blowout, dispersants were utilized for the first time in an attempt to break up large oil slicks in the Gulf of Mexico.
 HWCG is collaborating with multiple companies to develop specialized subsea dispersant monitoring programs to demonstrate the effectiveness of subsea injection in real-time, as well as enhancing our monitoring plan.
 While subsea application has several advantages, there are also areas under further investigation regarding the application process and dispersants affecting living organisms.

 United States Coast Guard (USCG)

 United States Environmental Protection Agency (USEPA)

 The EPA monitored the oil spill cleanup process following Macondo and found that applying dispersants underwater helped prevent oil reaching the surface and make the oil droplets smaller in size.
 The USEPA is represented on the RRT VI.

 The Gulf of Mexico Research Initiative (GoMRI)

 The GoMRI is a 10-year independent research program that has been assessing multiple oil spills and discovered that subsea dispersants used in the cleanup process may reduce oil droplet size.
-In 2015, their study discovered oil droplet size is a significant factor regarding the cleanup process for rig blowouts, like Deepwater Horizon, because it can lessen the overall impact and amount of oil that reaches the surface and shoreline, which can cause billions of dollars in damage to shoreline and wildlife.
+In 2015, their study discovered oil droplet size is a significant factor regarding the cleanup process for rig blowouts, like Macondo, because it can lessen the overall impact and amount of oil that reaches the surface and shoreline, which can cause billions of dollars in damage to shoreline and wildlife.